neondatabase/website/content/docs/introduction/billing.md

 - **Compute time**: The amount time that Neon compute resources are active.
 - **Project storage**: The amount of data stored in your Neon projects.
-- **Written data**: The amount of data written to Neon storage to ensure durability and protect against data loss.
+- **Written data**: The amount of data written from compute to Neon storage to ensure durability.
 - **Data transfer**: The amount of data transferred out of Neon.

 See [Billing metrics explained](#billing-metrics-explained) for a detailed description of each metric and how Neon calculates costs.